 Worming Schedule for Puppies, Kittens, Cats & Dogs

 Parasites don't want to kill your kitten or puppy; they just want to use them as a dinner plate!
 Our goal is to prevent that from happening.
-Intestinal parasites have been around forever and are not going away, but you can control them with the proper deworming schedule!
+Intestinal parasites have been around forever and are not going away, but you can control them with the proper deworming schedule.
 Hookworms and roundworms are by far the most common intestinal worms found in puppies and kittens.
-Roundworms compete with your pet for food and hookworms live on blood causing anemia.
+Roundworms compete with your pet for food, while hookworms live on blood, causing anemia.

-- General Dog or Cat: Twice a year for life.
+- General Dog or Cat Worming: Twice a year for life.

-- Dogs put everything in their mouth and need twice a year deworming to eliminate the parasites they will pick up.
-Outside cats twice a year for the same reason.
+- Dogs put everything in their mouth and need deworming twice a year to eliminate the parasites they will pick up.
+Deworm outside cats twice a year for the same reason.

 - Cats that are strictly inside animals: Deworm once a year.